 That is not a niche nuance.
 It is the main event.

-Read this next with TLH 101, direct indexing in 2026, and tax alpha explained.
+Read this next with TLH 101, direct indexing in 2026, tax alpha explained, and why ETFs are more tax-efficient than mutual funds.